How to order whiskey like a pro.

 Check what’s available

-The Irish Whiskeys
+1. Irish Whiskeys

-When your whiskey was made and produced in Northern Ireland and Republic of Ireland, yes, you guessed it right, you have an Irish Whiskey!
+When your whiskey was made and produced in Northern Ireland and the Republic of Ireland, yes, you guessed it right, you have an Irish Whiskey!
 This type of whiskey is known for its clean, smooth taste.

 Irish whiskeys are aged for 3 years or more.
 Peat is not used during the malting process to achieve its clean taste and smooth texture.

-Normally, Irish whiskeys are distilled using malted and unmalted barley with a mix of other grains.
+Normally, Irish whiskeys are distilled using malted and un-malted barley with a mix of other grains.
 They are being distilled 3 times for lighter and more neutral taste and feel.

-The Scotch Whiskeys
+2. Scotch Whiskeys